josephkligel/Programmapedia/javaref.md

 ### Access Modifiers
 Modifiers telling what kind of access a class, method, and/or variable has
 #### Usage:
-	* public: No modifier means public. public gives access to all
+	* public: public gives access to all
-	* private:
-	* protected:
+	* protected: Can only be accessed by class, package, and subclass
+	* Default: Not written.
+Access only to class and package
+	* private: Can only be accessed by class

 ### Non-Access Modifiers
 Behavior modifiers for classes, methods, and variables